Primary Principals' (NZEI) Collective Agreement

-Note: As intended in the Education Act 1989(external link) and Education (School Staffing) Orders, a principal means one person is employed in the principal role.
+Note: As intended in the Education and Training Act 2020 and Education (School Staffing) Orders, a principal means one person is employed in the principal role.
 This would exclude co-principal arrangements.
 For clarity, co-principal means two or more full time teachers employed jointly who alternate the role of principal in one school.

 2.2.3 Appointments Process and Criteria

-- Attention is drawn to the State Sector Act 1988(external link) insofar as it provides that the person best suited to the position shall be appointed.
+- Attention is drawn to section 603 of the Education and Training Act 2020 insofar as it provides that the person best suited to the position shall be appointed.
 In applying that provision the employer will have regard to the experience, qualifications and abilities relevant to the position and such other relevant matters as it determines.

 - Employers are required to make available to all applicants, on request, details of the duties to be carried out and the criteria for an appointment.

 - Equal employment opportunities principles shall be applied and demonstrated in appointments procedures.
 The intent of these principles is to provide equal access and consideration and equal encouragement in areas of recruitment, selection, promotion and career development.
 These principles are to be applied to enable people to pursue their careers without their chances being reduced by factors which are irrelevant to the requirements of the position.

 2.3 Re-entry after Absence Due to Childcare

 2.3.1 A principal who resigns from a position to care for pre-school children may apply to re-enter the service under preferential provisions subject to clause 2.2, provided that:

 - The absence does not exceed four years from the date of resignation, or five years from the date of cessation of duties to take up parental leave.

 - The applicant must: